 Participants explore social topics and the dancer as a communicator in society.

-• Environmentally Dancing—Create and perform a story-ballet based on Dr. Seuss’ The Lorax, or real-life environmental issues, as part of an awareness campaign.
+• Environmentally Dancing—Create & perform a dance based on Dr. Seuss’ The Lorax, or real-life environmental issues, as part of an awareness campaign.

-• Learning Styles—Students explore brain development and different learning styles through the lens of learning dance.
+• Learning Styles—Students explore brain development and different learning styles through the lens of dance.

 Professional Development Workshops for teachers include:

-• Let’s Dance the Curriculum: Sparking Students through Movement and Learning
+• Let’s Dance the Curriculum: Sparking Students through Movement & Learning

-• The Scientific Dancer: Investigating, Experimenting, and Embodying Science through Dance
+• The Scientific Dancer: Investigating, Experimenting, & Embodying Science through Dance

 • Meaningful Movements: Connecting Dance with Reading and Writing